Sole trader or limited company?

-We are often asked to advise clients whether it’s more advantageous for them to set up their new businesses as a sole trader, or incorporated as a limited company.
+We are often asked to advise clients whether it’s more advantageous for them to set up their new businesses as a sole trader or limited company.

 The risk argument is fairly straight forward.